OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

 .. note::

    vOneCloud will create a special key at boot time and save it in /var/lib/one/.one/one_key.
 This key will be used as a private key to encrypt and decrypt all the passwords for all the vCenters that vOneCloud can access.
-Thus, the password shown in the vOneCloud host represneting the vCenter is the original password encrypted with this special key.
+Thus, the password shown in the vOneCloud host representing the vCenter is the original password encrypted with this special key.

 Everything is clearer with an example, so here we go: